genomic-medicine-sweden/nallo/docs/usage.md

     - `--skip_genome_assembly` and `--skip_repeat_annotation` will be set to `true` for `ONT_R10`
     - `--skip_methylation_pileups` will be set to `true` for `pacbio`

+### Reference files

+All parameters are listed in the [parameters section](parameters.md), but the most useful parameters needed to run the pipeline described with example files in more detail below.
+Since Nallo can require many different resources for a complete run, [genomic-medicine-sweden/nallorefs](https://github.com/genomic-medicine-sweden/nallorefs) can automatically download and prepare the majority of a set of references that works with Nallo.
+See the [nallorefs documentation](https://github.com/genomic-medicine-sweden/nallorefs/tree/master/docs) for more information.

 ### Subworkflows

 As indicated above, this pipeline is divided into multiple subworkflows, each with their own input requirements and outputs.
 By default all subworkflows are active, and thus all mandatory input files are required.

-#### Required parameters

-The only mandatory parameters for all subworkflows are the `--input` and `--outdir` parameters, all other parameters are determined by the active subworkflows.
+The only mandatory parameters are the `--input` and `--outdir` parameters, all other parameters are determined by the active subworkflows.

 For example, if you would run `nextflow run genomic-medicine-sweden/nallo -profile docker --outdir results --input samplesheet.csv`, the pipeline will would to guide you through which files are required: